ssbsukirat/medicine/Respiratory/Sleep apnea.md

 	* can raise to prehypertensive and hypertensive ranges
 	* increased prevalence of non-dipping pattern
 	* increase risk of uncontrolled resistant hypertension
+	* due to augmented sympathetic nervous system activation as well as alterations in the renin-angiotensin-aldosterone system and fluid balance
+	* CPAP reduces 24h ABPM
+* Cardiovascular , cerebrovascular , Metabolic
+	* increases risk of
+		* coronary artery disease,
+		* heart failure with and without reduced ejection fraction,
+		* atrial and ventricular arrhythmias,
+		* atherosclerosis and coronary artery disease,
+		* stroke,
+		* diabetes
+	* sleepy patients may have the greatest OSA-related cardiovascular risk
+* Sleepiness
+	* 50% report